-5.2 Part B: Further analysis of the Hartlepool Local Plan policies for LSE on European Sites.
+5.2 HRA stage 1 screening - Part B: Further analysis of the Hartlepool Local Plan policies for LSE on European Sites.

 Four of the policies - SUS1 the Presumption In Favour of Sustainable Development, CC2 Reducing and Mitigating Flood Risk, RUR1 Development in the Rural Area and NE2 Natural Environment - are assessed as having a positive effect on European Sites.